seerviashish/crime-zero/README.md

 1. design/Crime-Zero.xd
 2. design/clime-zero-ux.mov

-## To Setup Project Server & client follow the instruction of readme.md file in client and server derectory
+## To Setup Project Server & client follow the instruction of readme.md file in client and server directory

 ## Final Demo